 - Mac: Mac OS x 10.4.

-Students must complete the core Foundations of Cultural Planning Course, and four nine-week elective courses in order to obtain the UBC Certificate in Cultural Planning.
+Students must complete the core Foundations of Cultural Planning Course (not currently offered), and four nine-week elective courses in order to obtain the UBC Certificate in Cultural Planning.
 Courses can be taken in any order.

 You may also combine three short workshops with a workshop portfolio as the equivalent of one elective, or six workshops and two portfolios as the equivalent of two electives.